CapgeminiInventUK/langscout/README.md

 # LangTrace

+> [!CAUTION]
+> This project is currently is under active development

 ## Overview

 LangTrace is a tool that allows users to ingest, view, and analyze data sent from Langchain for each run.